dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/handle-errors.md

 :::zone pivot="macos"

-Using browser developer tools with Mac Catalyst applications isn't currently supported.
-Please use the guidance for [iOS](?pivots=ios) applications, as the behavior should be similar between the two platforms..
+Using browser developer tools with Mac Catalyst apps isn't currently supported.
+Please use the guidance for [iOS](?pivots=ios) apps, as the behavior is similar between the two platforms.

 <!--
 To use Safari developer tools with a macOS app: